 The above material is for informational purposes only and is not intended to be a substitute for the independent medical judgment of a physician.
-Physicians and other health care providers are encouraged to used the information and the condition of the patient in determining the best course of treatment.
+Physicians and other health care providers are encouraged to use their own best medical judgment based upon all available information and the condition of the patient in determining the best course of treatment.